HPV and Cancer

 Sexually transmitted HPV types fall into two groups, low risk and high risk.

 - Low-risk HPVs mostly cause no disease.
 However, a few low-risk HPV types can cause warts on or around the genitals, anus, mouth, or throat.
-In rare cases, they can cause recurrent respiratory papillomatosis, a condition in which benign tumors grow in the respiratory tract.

 - High-risk HPVs can cause several types of cancer.
 There are about 14 high-risk HPV types.
 Two of these, HPV16 and HPV18, are responsible for most HPV-related cancers.